Richie Hall returns to the Blue Bombers in 2024 for his ninth season and first in his new role as a defensive assistant.

 Looking back to the 2019 season and that memorable run that ended a long championship droung, the Bombers allowed just 39 points against in the three playoff games — limiting Calgary to 14 in the Western Semi-Final, Saskatchewan to 13 in the Western Final and Hamilton to 12 in the Grey Cup.
 At the same time the defence forced 14 turnovers in the playoffs, including seven in the championship game.

-Hall saw major success with the Riders prior to joining Winnipeg, winning the Grey Cup in 2013 while posting the league’s number one ranked defence.
+Hall saw major success with the Saskatchewan Roughriders prior to joining Winnipeg, winning the Grey Cup in 2013 while posting the league’s number-one ranked defence.
 The league-low 398 points allowed was the lowest total by the Riders since 2002 and second lowest total since the CFL moved to an 18-game schedule in 1986.
-The team led the league with 24 interceptions while allowing a league low 36 touchdowns.

-Hall is a three-time Grey Cup Champion and captured two of the three as a Defensive Coordinator (2007, 2012).
-Previous to his time in Regina, Hall was the Head Coach of the Edmonton Eskimos for two seasons (2009, 2010), recording a 16-20 mark and making the playoffs in his first of two seasons there.
+Previous to his time in Regina, Hall was the head coach of the Edmonton Eskimos for two seasons (2009, 2010), recording a 16-20 mark and making the playoffs in his first of two seasons there.